DataDog/kics/documentation/rules/terraform/azure/function_app_not_using_latest_tls_encryption_version.md

 ### Description

  Azure Function Apps should be configured to use the latest supported TLS version to ensure encrypted communications and protect data in transit.
-If the `min_tls_version` attribute is set to an outdated value such as `1.1`, as in:
+If the `min_tls_version` attribute is set to an outdated value such as `1.1`, as shown below, the application becomes susceptible to known TLS vulnerabilities and exploits:

 ```
 site_config {